tsgates/arch-wiki-markdown/wiki/Gaming.md

 Using alternate kernels
 -----------------------

-The stock ARCH kernel provides a very good baseline for general usage.
+The stock Arch kernel provides a very good baseline for general usage.
 However, if your system has less than 16 cores and is intended for use primarily as a workstation, you can sacrifice a small amount of throughput on batch workloads and gain a significant boost to